 Texas employment lawyers for wrongful termination

-Although the probationary period may make it more difficult to prove discrimination or other illegal action in the workplace against new employees, it does not mean it is impossible to prove.
-If you believe your employment rights have been violated, you should speak to an employment attorney.
+Although the probationary period may make it more difficult to prove discrimination or other illegal action against new employees, it does not make it is impossible to prove.
+If you believe your employer violated your employment rights, speak to an employment attorney.
 Visit the Texas employment law page to learn more about your employee rights in Texas.